A Poppy

 - Biography -

-Henry Clements, son of Alfred and Mary Ann Clements, of Woodlands View, Fishbourne, Ryde, Isle of Wight.
+Son of Alfred Clements and Mary Ann Clements (née Eason), of Woodlands View, Fishbourne, Ryde, Isle of Wight.

 SS/104283 Stoker 1st cl.
 H Clements, H.M.S.
 Penarth, Royal Navy